If you or your traveling companion are over 50 and planning a trip, here are some strategies for making your journey safe and comfortable.

 Be sure you or your senior traveler is cleared for travel, especially if there’s been a recent health problem or surgery.
 Explain the mode of travel you’ll be taking and the length of the journey and ask for any recommendations or precautions to make the trip safer from a health standpoint.

-Then review each stage of the trip and consider what special services or accommodations you may need, recommends Samantha Brown in Tips for Physically Challenged Travelers.
+Review each stage of the trip and consider what special services or accommodations you may need.
 Whatever mode of transportation you’re using and wherever you’ll be staying, make sure that the provider can accommodate any special equipment or assistance you may need.
 Don’t wait until you arrive to find out they can’t.

 Consider a tour or cruise that offer special services or plans for those with special needs and disabilities or for the older population.

 Need help planning your trip?
-Accessible Journeys is a vacation planner and tour operator exclusively for wheelchair travelers, their families and friends.
-Or visit the Opening Door, Inc. website for accurate travel information for persons with disabilities.
+Visit the Opening Door, Inc. website for accurate travel information for persons with disabilities.
 Click on Travel Agents & Tour Operators for a list of tour operators and agents that specialize in meeting the needs of disabled or mature travelers.

 General Safety Tips